phapi/middleware-courier/readme.md

 ```

 ## Configuration
+No configuration is needed for this middleware.

+## Usage
-No configuration is needed for this middleware just populate the response object and Courier will send the headers and body.
+Populate the response object and Courier take care of sending the headers and body.

 ## Phapi
 This middleware is a Phapi package used by the [Phapi Framework](https://github.com/phapi/phapi).
 The middleware are also [PSR-7](https://github.com/php-fig/http-message) compliant and implements the [Phapi Middleware Contract](https://github.com/phapi/contract).